 Build your Connecting Classrooms through Global Learning cluster in a way that suits you.
 Choose from the options below:

-We want to collaborate as a group of UK schools.
-We all want our own individual partner school overseas – and for us all to visit our overseas partners once circumstances permit.
-You’ll need at least four schools; comprising an equivalent number of schools from the UK and from your chosen participating country.
-One of the UK schools will act as ‘lead’ school and someone in that school will be the Cluster Co-ordinator.
-Get in touch with us if you need help to find overseas or local partners.
+You’ll need at least four partner schools; comprising an equivalent number of schools from the UK and from your chosen participating country.
+One of the UK partner schools will act as ‘lead’ school and someone in that school will be the Cluster Co-ordinator.
+Get in touch with us if you need any help to find overseas or local partners.

 Why not bring in some ‘network’ schools too?
 They wouldn’t be eligible for visit funding or have their own assigned partner school overseas, so it’s a great way for schools who are just beginning their Learning for Sustainability journey to share and collaborate with more experienced colleagues.